 Lifestyle Medicine and Functional Medicine are basically the same and we use the terms interchangeably.
 However, technically there are some differences.
 Both are science-based, holistic, personalized, patient-centered and patient-powered.
 Both styles focus on the root cause of medical conditions- not just symptoms.
 Both believe that health is a result of the synergistic balance of nutrition, physical activity, rest, healthy relationships, and environment.
 Both use lifestyle interventions as therapy.
 However, in Lifestyle Medicine, lifestyle is the only therapy.

-In addition to lifestyle interventions, Functional Medicine focuses on biochemical and genetic individuality and uses emerging diagnostics to look at health from a molecular level to determine what may be out of line or the root cause of medical conditions.
+In addition to lifestyle interventions, Functional Medicine focuses on biochemical individuality and uses emerging diagnostics to look at health from a molecular level to determine what may be out of line or the root cause of medical conditions.
 There is also a large focus on gut health and the microbiome.
 Functional medicine also uses nutraceuticals, supplements, and conventional therapeutics as needed to restore balance and health.

 Functional medicine uses a systems approach where clinical imbalances are organized around seven core body systems that are fundamentally interconnected.
 These are: Assimilation (digestion, respiration), Defense and Repair (immune system), Biotransformation and Elimination (Detoxification), Communication (hormones and neurotransmitters), Transport (cardiovascular and lymphatic systems), and structural (musculoskeletal system).
-These systems are influenced by your genetic predisposition, lifestyle, mental emotional and spiritual influences, and your attitudes and beliefs and can be affected by triggers such as a major life event, accident, or illness.
+These systems are influenced by your hereditary predisposition, lifestyle, mental emotional and spiritual influences, and your attitudes and beliefs and can be affected by triggers such as a major life event, accident, or illness.